What Is Trauma-Informed Care? Key Takeaways for Facilities

 Every patient has a story.
 Although your healthcare facility can prepare for the illness or injuries that brought them through your doors, it’s impossible to predict the life experiences that shaped them.
 A trauma-informed approach to care allows healthcare providers and staff to see an individual for their holistic needs.
 Their health condition doesn’t define them, but knowing their story helps.

-Just what is trauma-informed care and how can it improve patient outcomes?
+But how can adopting trauma-informed care principles at your facility improve patient outcomes?
 In this guide, we answer these and other questions and provide useful tips for implementing trauma-based policies and procedures into practice at your facility.

 Trauma-informed care (TIC) is an approach to healthcare that considers patients’ past or present trauma as part of their whole-person needs.
 It takes into consideration how a person’s life experiences affect their health and the way they engage in care.
 Integrating this approach in a healthcare facility allows providers and staff to create a safe and healing environment for patients.